lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork27.md

 ## Grading turnaround

-The autograder will be run at 6am to calculate final scores.
 Scores will be uploaded to D2L by the next class period.